DSpeichert/netbootd/README.md

 # which netbootd automatically points to be itself.
 # This should map to a "mount" below.
 bootFilename: install.ipxe
+# Arbitrary mapping of key/value pairs that can be substituted
+# in mount content templates below using {{ .Manifest.Vars.xxx }}
+vars:
+  gfxpayload: 800x600x16,800x600
+  auto: true

 # Mounts define virtual per-host (per-manifest) paths that are acessible
 # over both TFTP and HTTP but only from the IP address of in this manifest.